A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Convergence Rates for Group-Structured Norms

-Thus far, we have seen the form that condition~\eqref{EqnREGroup} takes for different choices of the groups and parameter $\gqvec$.
-It is natural to ask whether there are any matrices that satisfy the condition~\eqref{EqnREGroup}.
-As shown in the following result, the answer is affirmative---more strongly, almost every matrix satisfied from the $\Sigma$-Gaussian ensemble will satisfy this condition with high probability.
-(Here we recall that for a non-degenerate covariance matrix, a random design matrix $\Xmat \in \real^{\numobs \times \pdim}$ is drawn from the $\Sigma$-Gaussian ensemble if each row $x_i \sim N(0, \Sigma)$, i.i.d. for $i = 1, 2, \ldots, \numobs$.) \bprops For a design matrix $\Xmat \in \real^{\numobs \times \pdim}$ from the $\Sigma$-ensemble, there are constants $(\kappa_1, \kappa_2)$ depending only $\Sigma$ such that condition~\eqref{EqnREGroup} holds with probability greater than \mbox{$1 - c_1 \exp(-c_2 \numobs)$.} \eprops We provide the proof of this result in Appendix~\ref{AppPropREGroup}.
-This condition can be used to show that appropriate forms of RSC hold, for both the cases of exactly group-sparse and weakly sparse vectors.
-As with $\ell_1$-regularization, these RSC conditions are milder than analogous group-based RIP conditions (e.g.,~\cite{HuaZha09,StohParHas09,Bar08}), which require that all sub-matrices up to a certain size are close to isometries.
+Thus far, we have seen the form that condition (\ref{EqnREGroup}) takes for different choices of the groups and parameter~$\gqvec$.
+It is natural to ask whether there are any matrices that satisfy the condition (\ref{EqnREGroup}).
+As shown in the following result, the answer is affirmative---more strongly, \mbox{almost} every matrix satisfied from the $\Sigma$-Gaussian ensemble will satisfy this condition with high probability.
+[Here we recall that for a nondegenerate covariance matrix, a random design matrix $\Xmat\in\real^{\numobs \times\pdim}$ is drawn from the $\Sigma$-Gaussian ensemble if each row $x_i \sim N(0, \Sigma)$, i.i.d. for $i = 1, 2, \ldots, \numobs$.] \begin{props} For a design matrix $\Xmat\in\real^{\numobs\times\pdim}$ from the $\Sigma$-ensemble, there are constants $(\kappa_1, \kappa_2)$ depending only on $\Sigma$ such that condition (\ref{EqnREGroup}) holds with probability greater than $1 - c_1 \exp(-c_2 \numobs)$. \end{props}

+We provide the proof of this result in the supplement~\cite{Neg12supp}.
+This condition can be used to show that appropriate forms of RSC hold, for both the cases of exactly group-sparse and weakly sparse vectors.\vadjust{\goodbreak} As with $\ell_1$-regularization, these RSC conditions are milder than analogous group-based RIP conditions (e.g., \cite{HuaZha09,StohParHas09,Bar08}), which require that all submatrices up to a certain size are close to isometries.

-\subsection{Convergence rates}
+\subsection{Convergence Rates}

 Apart from RSC, we impose one additional condition on the design matrix.
-For a given group $\group$ of size $\Gmax$, let us view the matrix $\Xmat_{\group} \in \real^{\numobs \times \Gmax}$ as an operator from $\ell^{\Gmax}_\gqpar \rightarrow \ell^\numobs_2$, and define the associated operator norm $\matsnorm{\Xmat_{\group}}{\gqpar \rightarrow 2} \defn \max \limits_{\|\theta\|_\gqpar = 1} \|\Xmat_\group \; \theta\|_2$.
+For a given group ${G}$ of size~$\Gmax$, let us view the matrix $\Xmat_{{G}} \in\real^{\numobs\times\Gmax}$ as an operator from $\ell^{\Gmax}_\gqpar\rightarrow\ell^\numobs_2$ and define the associated operator norm $\norm\Xmat_{{G}} \norm_{{\gqpar \rightarrow2}} :=\max_{\|\theta\|_\gqpar= 1} \|\Xmat_{G} \theta\|_2$.
 We then require that